 What we’re going to do in this call is connect with what it is that we want to create in this next month.
 And I hope that you’ve taken some time to think about what you want for this upcoming moon for this whole moon cycle because we’re going to come back together again in a month and take a look a what we set intentions for this month and see what happen.

-There’s something very powerful about writing it down and stating that this is something you intend that will get competed.
-Again, like I said, not everything will get competed but if you don’t write them down, the question becomes “How many will actually get completed?”
+There’s something very powerful about writing it down and stating that this is something you intend that will get completed.
+Again, like I said, not everything will get completed but if you don’t write them down, the question becomes “How many will actually get completed?”

-Tapping is an energy technique and what happens with tapping is it shifts your energy from your sort of “Yes, right,” “Sure.
+Tapping is an energy technique and what happens with tapping is it shifts your energy from a sort of “Yes, right,” “Sure.
 Yes, I can get all that done,” “I don’t have somebody to help me,” or whatever the “Yeah but” conversation is that stops you from taking the action or from allowing the Divine to create magic with you, to create miracles, if you will.
 It will remove that or soothe it and allow it to just be calmer.
-Your life flows more easily Tapping allows you to just enjoy your life and allow it to flow so much more easily.
+Your life flows more easily.
+Tapping allows you to just enjoy your life and allow it to flow so much more easily.

 Let’s declare our intention….